yozaam/myCrypto/README.md

 		~~remove redundant pubsub code to publish to one's own self~~\
 \
 THE BLOCKCHAIN IS READYYYY Yayy, now the crypto stuff wallets tx etc \ \

+keeping this below the readme as it is the roadmap I followed :D
 \
 wallet,keys,verifying tx 1.tamper,2.spender public key crypt \
 wallet\